Little Moon Moon

-Little Moon Moon (小月月,Xiao Yue Yue) was a Chinese internet celebrity in 2010; however she was suspected to be a fake person and part of a Chinese internet publicity stunt organized by Tianya Forum.
+Little Moon Moon (小月月, Xiao Yue Yue) was a Chinese internet celebrity in 2010; however she was suspected to be a fake person and part of a Chinese internet publicity stunt organized by Tianya Forum.
 As the main character of a post named “I thank this obnoxious friend for bringing me such a dismal National Day” composed by Chinese netizen Rong Rong on Tianya, "Little Moon Moon went from the Internet into reality, becoming famous all over."
 She is described as fat, crazy and obnoxious by the author.
 Since Little Moon Moon was portrayed as an unbelievable, shocking, annoying and obnoxious woman, and the posts were written during the seven-day National Day vacation in China, she became an overnight sensation.
 Nevertheless, after investigation, Little Moon Moon turned out to be a fake person composed by writer Xu Jiayi to maintain the shrinking influence of Tianya forum.

 Event overview

-11:45 on the morning on October 5, 2010, a netizen started to posts diaries on the Tianya forum with the ID "Rong Rong".
+On the morning on October 5, 2010, at 11:45 a netizen started posting diary entries on the Tianya forum with the ID "Rong Rong".
 The series of live updates recorded an astonishing story of Little Moon Moon (Rong Rong's high school classmate) and her boyfriend's visit to Shanghai Expo during the National Day holiday, with Rong Rong being their host showing them around, and along the journey, endless miserable and crazy things happened (such as Little Moon Moon's self-suicide farce, singing weird poetry, etc.).
 The writer used tons of words to describe how she was completely "astounded/superfied" by Little Moon Moon during the two days and one night.
 Rong Rong stopped posting on October 13 with sentences like “I went out to deal with some things”, and “I don’t know if this post will reach an ending on this day.”

 The humorous and absurd story quickly drew numerous attention.
 Within two days, the post had over 17 million views and over 57 thousand comments over 564 pages.
 As for Weibo (the Chinese version of Twitter), the topic of Little Moon Moon was already ranked number 3, with 17293 tweets in that day, more than any other hot topic of the week.
 At first, netizens thought the incident and the people described in the posts were real, however they came to suggest that there must be a publicity team behind the scenes to stir such a huge wave on the Internet.

 Netizens even created pages for Little Moon Moon at the Baidu Encyclopedia and the Baidu Post Bar as well as study group, human flesh search/cyber hunting group, and a comic version.